fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 ### Extracting information with a LLM

+## Modifying and testing the code

+Use the CLI code in `cli.py` to test modifications to the code.
+It's easier to debug code in a CLI than in a Streamlit app.

 ## Preparing the environment

 This is a one-time step.
 If you have already done this, just activate the virtual environment with `source venv/bin/activate`.